Faculty Starter Grant

 - Applicants should not have other substantial sources of research funding.
 Individuals receiving only intramural funding or start-up funding from their university are eligible to apply.
 (Applicants are ineligible if they are the principal investigator of an R01 from the National Institutes of Health or a career award from the National Science Foundation.)

-- The Foundation will not consider multiple applications for similar efforts on the same project.
-For instance, if a predoc, postdoc, and faculty member from the same lab are all submitting applications for proposed efforts on the same project, the efforts must be separate activities and not duplicative.
+- The Foundation will not consider multiple applications for the same or similar efforts on the same project.
+If multiple applicants are submitting proposed efforts on the same project, the efforts must be separate activities and not duplicative.
+This pertains to applications in both categories of our translational medicine programs (postdoctoral fellowships and faculty starter grants).

-- The PhRMA Foundation Faculty Starter Grant in Drug Discovery Targets and Pathways provides funding of $100,000 for one year.
+- The PhRMA Foundation Faculty Starter Grant in Translational Medicine provides funding of $100,000 for one year.

 - Funds may not be used for salary support of the awardee, fringe benefits, or indirect costs.